-STATEMENT OF PHILOSOPHY The University of Minnesota and the Union are committed to recognizing and acknowledging the healthy and positive diversity that we have on the University campuses.
+The University of Minnesota and the Union are committed to recognizing and acknowledging the healthy and positive diversity that we have on the University campuses.
 Further, the parties recognize that all employees have the right to work in a respectful productive environment in which there is no verbal or physical intimidation, or discrimination or harassment.
 It is in this spirit that the parties agree to the provisions of this Article.
 This statement shall not be grievable nor shall either party use this Section as evidence or argument in arbitration.

 SECTION 1.
+DISCRIMINATION PROHIBITION

-DISCRIMINATION PROHIBITION Discrimination on the basis of race, color, creed or religion, sex (including sexual harassment), marital status, affectional preference and/or sexual orientation, gender identity, gender expression, public assistance status, disability, age, national origin, veteran status, or political opinions, is prohibited.
+Discrimination on the basis of race, color, creed or religion, sex (including sexual harassment), marital status, affectional preference and/or sexual orientation, gender identity, gender expression, public assistance status, disability, age, national origin, veteran status, or political opinions, is prohibited.
 The Union shall share equally with the University the responsibility for applying this provision of the Agreement.

 SECTION 2.
+SEXUAL HARASSMENT

-SEXUAL HARASSMENT The parties agree that all employees have a right to a workplace free from sexual harassment.
+The parties agree that all employees have a right to a workplace free from sexual harassment.
 The Union recognizes its responsibility to assist in maintaining a workplace free of sexual harassment.
 Whether sexual harassment has occurred will be determined in each situation.
 For purposes of illustration and example only, the definition contained in the Equal Employment Opportunity Commission guidelines, the 1984 "Policy Statement on Sexual Harassment," defines sexual harassment as follows:

-Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitute sexual harassment when (1) submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or academic advancement; (2) submission to or rejection of such conduct by an individual is used as the basis for employment decisions or academic advancement affecting such individual; (3) such conduct has the purpose or effect of unreasonably interfering with an individual's work or academic performance or creating an intimidating, hostile, or offensive working or academic environment.
+Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitutes sexual harassment when:

+(1) submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or academic advancement;

+(2) submission to or rejection of such conduct by an individual is used as the basis for employment decisions or academic decisions affecting such individual; (3) such conduct has the purpose or effect of unreasonably interfering with an individual's work or academic performance or creating an intimidating, hostile, or offensive working or academic environment.

 SECTION 3.
+UNION ACTIVITY

-UNION ACTIVITY The Union and the University agree not to interfere with the rights of employees under the Public Employment Labor Relations Act.
-There shall be no discrimination, interference, restraint, or coercion by the Employer against any employee because of union activity or lack of activity or Union membership or refusal to join the Union.
-The Union recognizes its responsibility as bargaining representative and agrees to represent all employees in the bargaining unit without discrimination, interference, restraint or coercion and without regard to union activity or lack of union activity or Union membership or refusal to join the Union.
+The Union and the University agree not to interfere with the rights of employees under the Public Employment Labor Relations Act.
+There shall be no discrimination, interference, restraint, or coercion by the Employer against any employee because of Union activity or lack of activity or Union membership or refusal to join the Union.
+The Union recognizes its responsibility as bargaining representative and agrees to represent all employees in the bargaining unit without discrimination, interference, restraint or coercion and without regard to Union activity or lack of Union activity or Union membership or refusal to join the Union.

 SECTION 4.
+NEPOTISM

-NEPOTISM Relatives may work for the University provided there is no immediate supervisory relationship or substantive administrative relationship.
-Relatives include: (1) by blood or adoptive relationship: parents, grandparents, children, grandchildren, brothers, sisters: or (2) by marriage relationship: husbands, wives, brothers- or sisters-in-law, fathers- or mothers-in-law, sons- or daughters-in-law, stepparents, stepchildren.
+Relatives may work for the University provided there is no immediate supervisory relationship or substantive administrative relationship.
+Relatives include: (1) by blood or adoptive relationship: parents, grandparents, children, grandchildren, brothers, sisters; or (2) by marriage relationship: husbands, wives, brothers- or sisters-in-law, fathers- or mothers-in-law, sons- or daughters-in-law, stepparents, stepchildren or (3) by registered domestic partnership: registered same sex domestic partners, brothers or sisters of registered same sex domestic partners, sons or daughters of registered same sex domestic partners, partners, fathers or mothers of registered same sex domestic partners, sons or daughters of registered same sex domestic partners, sons or daughters of registered same sex domestic partners.